Sunday, 05 December 2021

-GORING Primary School has committed to expanding on its existing site instead of moving to new premises.
+GORING Primary School has committed to improving its existing premises instead of moving to a new home.

 An improvement and expansion of the existing school was already on the table when a new board was appointed last year, at which point the new governors agreed to reconsider the best way forward.

-At a virtual full meeting of the authority last week, governor Bernardette Sachse told councillors: “Previous aspirations for a new school on a new site cannot categorically be ruled out forever.
+At a virtual full meeting of the authority last week, governor Bernadette Sachse told councillors: “Previous aspirations for a new school on a new site cannot categorically be ruled out forever.

 “However, that is a very long-term aspiration and will only ever be reconsidered in the future if there was extreme housing development in the village which put significant pressure on our infrastructure.